Identifying Involved Parties

 TippeePerson who receives MNPI from a tipper and trades on itLiable if they knew or should have known the information was material and nonpublic

-Controlling personEmployer, supervisor, or firm that fails to prevent insider tradingLiable under Section 20A of the Securities Exchange Act for failing to maintain adequate procedures
+Controlling personEmployer, supervisor, or firm that fails to prevent insider tradingLiable under the Exchange Act's controlling-person provision for failing to maintain adequate procedures

 Think of it this way: Picture a chain of dominoes.
 The insider tips off a friend, who tips off another friend, who trades.
 Every domino in that chain can face liability, not just the one that actually fell into the trade.